jaredhuling/oem/cran-comments.md

 ## Update for 'oem'

-Added computation of new penalties to oem, added more flexible plotting capabilities, fixed bug with predict function when type argument set to "nonzero".
+Added computation of new penalties to oem, added more flexible plotting capabilities, fixed bug with predict function when type argument set to nonzero.

 ## Test environments